mqttiotstuff/iotmonitor/README.md

-## IOTManager project
+## IOTMonitor project

-This project is a simple monitoring system for MQTT based communication, iotmanager let you monitor the existing devices, using a config file.
+This project is a simple monitoring system for MQTT based communication, iotmonitor let you monitor the existing devices, using a config file.

 Each device has a communication time out, when the timeout is reached, the iotmonitor publish a specific monitoring topic failure for the device, with the latest contact timestamp